Pope opens Holy Week amid pandemic; says now is the time to serve

-VATICAN CITY (Reuters) - Pope Francis marked a surreal Palm Sunday in an empty St. Peter’s Basilica, urging people living through the coronavirus pandemic not to be so concerned with what they lack but how they can ease the suffering of others.
+VATICAN CITY, April 5 (Reuters) - Pope Francis marked a surreal Palm Sunday in an empty St. Peter’s Basilica, urging people living through the coronavirus pandemic not to be so concerned with what they lack but how they can ease the suffering of others.

 The service, kicking off Holy Week events leading to Easter, usually attracts tens of thousands of people to a St. Peter’s Square bedecked with olive and palm trees.
 The service normally includes a long procession of cardinals, priests and faithful carrying palm fronds.